adlrocha/goxyq/README.md

 # goxyq
 Goxyq is a proxy server written in Golang with built in queues that may be used to sequentialize an asynchronous system or API.
-Goxyq uses
+Goxyq uses REDIS as its storage system for queuing information.

 *Disclaimer: Goxyq's current design is quite simple and pretty ad-hoc but with enough generality to be used in a great gamut of use cases.
 The